-Accomplished Military Divorce Lawyers in Knoxville
+Military Divorce Lawyers in Knoxville

-Helping service members throughout Tennessee
+Helping our honored service members throughout Tennessee

-The decision to end your marriage is a deeply personal one, and certain challenges are bound to arise when two people decide that their partnership is no longer working.
+The decision to end your marriage is a deeply personal one.
+Certain challenges are bound to arise when two people decide that their partnership is no longer working.
 When one or both spouses serve in the armed forces, however, there are hurdles and challenges to face that civilians couples just don’t experience.

 - Where the spouse filing for divorce claims residency